 Will It Noodle?
 Like the popular series inspired by one particular turbo-charged blender, challenging contenders to step up to the plate for possible processing, the answer is invariably an emphatic yes.
 Testing the limits of my trusty spiralizer has proven far more gratifying though, since these trials end with delicious strands of vegetables, rather than a pile of useless rubble.
 Zucchini tends to get all the fame and glory, shredding easily and blending seamlessly with any bold sauce, but there’s a wide range of unsung plant-based options, ripe for the noodling.

 Scrounging through the fridge for a more reasonable dinner than greasy takeout or cold cereal, my intention was never to make something worth posting about, and yet the results were too beautiful to ignore.
 Spinning up an orange-fleshed spud instead of squash started out my bowl with a hearty, substantial base for a southwestern-inspired celebration of summer.
 What’s more important than the individual components, however, is the basic concept.
 There’s so much more than just green zucchini out there, perfect for spiralizing.
 Harder root vegetables can still be eaten raw, but depending on your preference, might be more enjoyable lightly steamed and softened.
-With that in mind, I would invite you to consider the following alternatives:

 - Sweet Potatoes/Yams